Have you ever watched videos of 3-gun competitions only to wonder why some people rotate their rifle before firing?

 The last thing you want during a 3-Gun competition or an emergency situation is to accidentally bang your site against an object and break it.

-Of course, Dueck has also come up with a solution to the unwanted profile increase that comes with offset irons by making sure that the Rapid Transition Sights are low profile.
 The mount only rises 2/10th of an inch higher than your Picatinny rail, so don’t worry about them blocking your primary optic.

 2. MBUS Pro Offset Sights by Magpul